tdas/incubator-spark/docs/streaming-programming-guide.md

 </div>
 </div>

+For more details, see the corresponding [API documentation](#where-to-go-from-here).

-You can also implement your own custom receiver for your sources.
+Furthermore, you can also implement your own custom receiver for your sources.
 Find more details at the [Custom Receiver Guide](streaming-custom-receivers.html).

 ## Operations